weaviate/weaviate-io/developers/weaviate/current/getting-started/basics.md

 * You can configure Weaviate in the schema.
 * We can query using the GraphQL-interface or -in some cases- the RESTful API.
 * Vectors come from machine learning models that you inference yourself or through a Weaviate module.
+* You can use Weaviate modules, but you don’t _have_ to use them.

 ## What would you like to learn next?